What Plan Fiduciaries Should Be Talking About With Their Advisors

 Fiduciary Lessons: Progressive changes in plan design help to demonstrate that an organization cares about retirement.
 They show that an organization cares about its people.
 As employers scramble to retain and attract employees, they can better position themselves by ensuring the retirement plan design is built to increase the likelihood of positive outcomes and to demonstrate care for employees’ futures.

 #4: Lifetime Income: Employees Want It.
-They Really Want It. recent participant survey reflects that employees now consider access to guaranteed lifetime income as a factor in choosing whether to stay with their employer.
+They Really Want It.
+A recent participant survey reflects that employees now consider access to guaranteed lifetime income as a factor in choosing whether to stay with their employer.
 Around 75% of employees said they were much or somewhat more likely to stay at their current employer if offered a lifetime income option; around 74% said they were much or somewhat more likely to change employers if not offered a lifetime income option.

 The survey reflects that employers still have a lot of work to do in communicating with employees regarding lifetime income options.
 But when they offer the option and communicate well, employees experience much greater retirement confidence.
 Only 32% of employees think their savings will last at least 30 years, but that number doubles to 64% among employees who already have guaranteed lifetime income.